hanagantig/aerrors/README.md

 }
 ```

-You also can use it with your custom handler.
+You also can implement your custom handler.
-Just use available option aerrors.WithHandler()
+Merely use available option aerrors.WithHandler()

 ```go
 package main